abhinavwh17/NexaMind/README.md

 Connect Gemini
 ```

-After entering the key, it is stored using the operating system's credential storage through Python `keyring`.
+The key is stored using the operating system credential store through Python `keyring`.

 Depending on the operating system, this uses facilities such as: